Zenni Optical: Reception

 Clark Howard said Zenni eyeglasses have such low prices for two reasons: Zenni manufactures them in China and once the glasses are sold, there is no customer service.
 He said the latter reason has "led some of my listeners to become disenchanted with Zenni" though he said he did not have issues through several purchases through Zenni."
-Los Angeles Times consumer columnist David Lazarus wrote in 2019 of Zenni, "The more you rely on complex lenses, premium coatings and prisms, the more of a risk you’ll face that things might not work out."
+Los Angeles Times consumer columnist David Lazarus wrote in 2019 of Zenni, "The more you rely on complex lenses, premium coatings and prisms, the more of a risk you'll face that things might not work out."
 He noted that the company was unable to support his prescription that required both prism correction and progressive lens so he had to purchase two glasses.
 After receiving the glasses, Lazarus found that the frames "had looked pretty cool online [but] appeared a bit cheaper in person".
-He found that the "overall quality was pretty good" even though he had ask his optician to alter the frames since they had trouble fitting properly.
+He found that the "overall quality was pretty good" even though he had to ask his optician to alter the frames since they had trouble fitting properly.